 He had me at writing embodies the love of paradox.

 Yes.
 It was my love of paradox that inspired me to write as a way of exploring this love.
 But this wasn’t something I talked about much.
-I mentioned it to Mr. T and my mother because they were there to listen.
+I mentioned it to my mother because she was there to listen.
 It is what inspires me and I find difficult to put into words but it’s what drives me – this love.

 I was speaking with my mother the other day and I mentioned to her that everything rests on the beauty of paradox and what lays beyond its edges is beyond words.
 We can go there but we need to move beyond our comfort.
 We each have our own personal relationship with it.